jashioq/ASCII_kotlin_logo/README.md

 ## How It Works

 This renderer transforms 3D geometry into colored ASCII art through a multi-stage pipeline.
-Let's walk through rendering a single triangular face with a **Kotlin blue to purple gradient**.
+Let's walk through rendering a single triangular face with a red to blue gradient.

 ---